 Phillips, staff vice president of corporate communications.
 "We have not

-felt any repercussions in other parts of
+felt any repercussions in other parts of Mexico due to the difficulties in

 that small destination, nor do we anticipate any changes in our offerings in